When I first developed an interest in keratoconus treatment, I had no idea the journey I was starting out on.

 Corneal transplants come with their own set of problems.
 But in the hands of an experienced surgeon, the vast majority of patients do really well.

 Yes, you can lead a normal life when it comes to driving, sports and careers.
-But you will need an accurate pair of glasses or contact lenses, fitted by an optometrist who specialises in keratoconus.
+But you will need an accurate pair of glasses or contact lenses, fitted by an optometrist who is an expert in keratoconus.

 No time to read the whole article?
 Download our FREE guide to keratoconus contact lenses here.